Skip to main content

 Is Minoxidil effective in menopausal hair loss?

-A study published in 2019 on 369 women experiencing female pattern hair loss found 5% Minoxidil foam effectively regrows hair after 12 weeks of treatment, with postmenopausal women seeing the most improvement in nonvellus hair count compared to premenopausal women.
+A 2019 study of 369 women with female pattern hair loss found that 5% Minoxidil foam effectively regrows hair after 12 weeks of treatment, with postmenopausal women showing the greatest improvement in nonvellus hair count compared to premenopausal women.

-For women not responding to topical minoxidil, low dose oral minoxidil have shown to be promising in many studies.
-There is also better adherence with low dose minoxidil (more convenient to use).
-The main limitation of using oral minoxidil are its possible side effects such as hypertrichosis (excessive body hair) and heart palpitations.
+For women not responding to topical minoxidil, low-dose oral minoxidil and spironolactone have been shown to be promising in many studies.
+There is also better adherence with low-dose minoxidil (which is more convenient to use).
+The main limitation of using oral minoxidil is its possible side effects, such as hypertrichosis (excessive body hair) and heart palpitations.

-Ketoconazole 2% shampoo have shown in several clinical studies to help improve hair density and also reduce hair shedding in both male and female patter hair loss.
+Ketoconazole 2% shampoo has been shown in several clinical studies to improve hair density and reduce hair shedding in both male- and female-pattern hair loss.
 There are no studies published on the effects of Ketoconazole specifically for menopausal women.
-Ketoconazole is thought to work by reducing androgen levels in the scalp and reducing scalp inflammation that can often lead to hair loss.
+Ketoconazole is thought to work by reducing scalp androgen levels and reducing scalp inflammation, which can often lead to hair loss.
 Ketoconazole shampoo should be incorporated 2-3 times a week if appropriate.
 The limitation with Ketoconazole shampoo is excessive drying of the hair.

 Disclaimer: Discuss all treatments with your doctor or pharmacist before using.